 ASU 2021-04 - Earnings per share.
 In May 2021, the FASB issued ASU 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40).
-The new ASU addresses issuer's accounting for certain modifications or exchanges of freestanding equity-classified written call options.
+ASU 2021-04 addresses issuer's accounting for certain modifications or exchanges of freestanding equity-classified written call options.
 This amendment is effective for all entities, for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 Early adoption is permitted.
-The Company will evaluate the impact of the pronouncement closer to the effective date.
+We do not expect the adoption of ASU 2021-04 to have a material impact on our condensed consolidated financial statements.